 Prevent Blindness Illinois has declared November as Diabetic Eye Disease Awareness Month to help educate the public on the effects of diabetes on vision, types of diabetic eye disease, risk factors and treatment options.
 Prevent Blindness Illinois offers a variety of free resources dedicated to the education of diabetic eye disease including its dedicated website, preventblindness.org/diabetes.

 According to the Centers for Disease Control and Prevention, diabetes is the leading cause of new cases of blindness in adults.
 And, the National Eye Institute states that people with diabetes are 25 times more likely to become blind than those without diabetes.

 All people with diabetes are at risk of developing eye disease that can permanently damage their vision and even lead to blindness.
 However, there are steps that can be taken to help prevent diabetic eye disease, including:

 - Maintaining good blood sugar, blood pressure, and cholesterol control.

 - Getting a comprehensive dilated eye exam and/or obtaining retinal photographs that are examined by an eye doctor, at least once a year, or more often as recommended by the eye doctor.

-- Pregnant women with diabetes prior to pregnancy should have a comprehensive dilated eye exam early in their pregnancy.
+- Women with diabetes prior to pregnancy should have a comprehensive dilated eye exam early in their pregnancy.
 The eye doctor may recommend additional exams during pregnancy.